-Sending an NPS (Net Promoter Score) question directly from GetFeedback will allow for you to embed the NPS directly in your email itself.
+Sending an NPS (Net Promoter Score), rating, or multiple choice question directly from GetFeedback will allow for you to embed the question directly in your email itself.
 Survey takers will click on their answer and the scores they select will automatically be recorded in your response page along with any merge fields that you’ve added to your recipient list.

 To get started sending you’ll first want to create your survey, including any exit pages or redirects that you’d like to have in place.
 When the survey is sent via email your recipients will click on the link in the email, recording their response automatically.
 It will then take them to any exit page or direct that you’ve put in place in the survey builder so it's important that you have a thank you page or redirect before sending.

 One thing to keep in mind when creating an NPS survey that will be embedded into an html email is that you do not need a landing page.
 Since your recipients will simply click on their answer in the email itself, there is no reason to have them then go to a landing page to start the survey.
 To remove this click on the ‘x’ icon on the top right hand corner in the survey builder:

 Next, create your question type (we've used an NPS question below) and select the theme that you would like to use.
 We’ll use the same color scheme in your email that you’ve selected here in your survey theme.

 Finally, go into your distribute tab when you’re ready to send your survey.

 Your first option on this screen will be to select your email type.
 You’ll have a few options here depending on the question types that you have created in your survey: